 I usually use penne pasta, but it definitely works with other noodles, like farfalle, fusilli, radiatore and more.
 In fact, changing up the noodles sometimes makes it feel like a whole new dish to the kids. 😉 In the picture above, I used a tricolor penne (Ronzoni Garden Delight).

 Keep it simple and easy by using one pot to boil the pasta and then to mix together the cream cheese, cottage cheese, and pasta.
 The warmth of the pot and cooked noodles also helps to melt the cream cheese into the mixture.

-Using a store-bought pasta sauce is easy and also brings some extra flavor.
+Using a store-bought pasta sauce is an easy option.
 Plus, you can often find sales and coupons to help you bring home the pasta sauce for cheap.
-Find pasta sauce coupons.

 Because my family doesn’t eat much at this time, I usually split the poor man’s lasagna between two 8×8 pans.
 Then I can easily freeze one for later and bake the other for dinner.
 I have found that the already-baked leftovers freeze okay too, if needed.

 - Pepperoni Lasagna Roll-Ups

 - Lasagna and My Frugal Lasagna